nafisreza/film-buzz/README.md

 </details>

+## Future Features

+- View flagged posts
+Admins can view the posts on the dashboard which are flagged by the users of the website and based on that they can unpublish them.

+- Unflag a post
+If a flagged post doesn't violate the terms and conditions, the admins can unflag it.

+- Follow other users
+Users on Film Buzz can follow other users and see their posts and watchlist on their feeds.
+On user profile there should be an option to see 'followers' and 'following' counts.

+- Delete Account
+If a user is no longer interested in the platform, they can delete their account permanently.

 ## Database Design

 I created an Entity Relationship Diagram using [Miro](https://miro.com/) to visually represent the relationships between the data models in Film Buzz, such as users, posts, comments, categories, and watchlists.
 This diagram highlights key relationships, such as the one-to-many connection between users and posts, and the many-to-many self-referential relationship for followers.